OptiTronOffical/360DL-Store/README.md

-# X Store (formerly Free60 Store)

-### I am sorry
-This project was intentended to be a proof of concept xbox 360 game downloader.
-I never expected so many people to see the post I put up online about it.
-I am sorry that my confusing, afterthought of a name caused issues, I never wanted it to do so.
-I respect the work done by the free60 project, though probably never will fully understand how much personal time and effor went into it.
-In short, I never wanted to make anybody mad, I just wanted to create a cool piece of homebrew.

-Not affiliated with the [free60 project](https://free60.org)

-## What is it?

 The Xbox 360 game store is a piece of homebrew for the Xbox 360 that allows games to be directly downloaded onto the Xbox 360.